GarageGames/Torque3D-Wiki/Project-Manager.md

 After you have made your changes you click on the *Regenerate* button.
 This will automatically regenerate your project's solution files, and your project may be recompiled.
 For more information on using the *Project Modules* window please see the next section.

 ## Using the Project Modules Window
 The *Project Modules* window is divided into two sections.

+### Move Class and Networking
 The top section allows you to choose the type of *Move* class and networking that will be used.

 ![Move Classes and Networking](images/ProjectManager/2-0-MoveClasses.jpg)